dtransposed/Lagrange/_posts/2018-12-31-Best-of-GANs-2018 (Part 1 out of 2).md

 - middle styles resolution ($$16^2 - 32^2$$) - smaller scale facial features (hair style details, eyes)
 - fine resolution ($$64^2 - 1024^2$$) - just change small details such as hair colour, tone of skin complexion or skin structure.

-<em> What I find really amazing - this framework can be further applied to different datasets, such as images of cars and bedrooms</em>

 ## [Evolutionary Generative Adversarial Networks](https://arxiv.org/abs/1803.00657)

 ### Details